 Monoclonal Anti-Filensin (mouse IgG1 isotype) is derived from the FIL-7B10 hybridoma produced by the fusion of mouse myeloma cells and splenocytes from immunized BALB/c mice.
 Human and bovine lens filament enriched fraction (plasma membrane-cytoskeleton complex) was used as the immunogen.
-The isotype is determined using Sigma ImmunoType Kit (Product Code ISO-1) and by a double diffusion immunoassay using Mouse Monoclonal Antibody Isotyping Reagents (Product Code ISO-2).
+The isotype is determined using Sigma ImmunoTypeTM Kit (Sigma ISO-1) and by a double diffusion immunoassay using Mouse Monoclonal Antibody Isotyping Reagents (Sigma ISO-2).
+The product is provided as ascites fluid with 0.1% sodium azide (see MSDS) as a preservative.